tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎 GME/Demo 体验_intl_en.md

 ### 5. Game interface introduction

 Please see the interface details below:
-- Exit (退出按钮): clicking it to back to the voice room selection page.
+- Exit : clicking it to back to the voice room selection page.
-- Microphone on/off (打开/关闭麦克风): the microphone is disabled by default.
+- Microphone on/off : the microphone is disabled by default.
 You need to enable it for communication.
-- Help (使用帮助): clicking it to see the user guide.
+- Help : clicking it to see the user guide.
-- Accompaniment on (打开伴奏): clicking it to play back the accompaniment.
+- Accompaniment on : clicking it to play back the accompaniment.
 - Logs at the bottom-right corner: displays the information of the users entering and exiting the room.
 - Local connection buttons at the top-left corner: they need to be configured before a game can be started.
 <img src="https://main.qcloudimg.com/raw/ae3f7726b2669c57466194a6e3e1e567.png"  width="80%"/></img>